 It is important for Team Organizers to track your point total throughout the weekend.

 Jerseys - Each team must have a light and a dark jersey for each player with regulation basketball numbers both front and back (a reversible jersey is acceptable).
 All jerseys must be of the same color and style.

 Shorts - Each team must wear shorts of the same color and style.
 For example if you select red shorts with a white stripe, all players must have red shorts with a white stripe.
 Experience shows that a solid color short; black, red, white, blue etc. is the easiest to manage.

 Many teams are now coming with very nice uniforms with team and player names, having both a light set and a dark set.
 We do not currently enforce a uniform deposit but this may be a requirement in the future if teams don't look uniform.

 When is a player eligible to play?

 Listing a player on your Game Roster, does not make him "Game Eligible".
 Players are required to complete the Online Player Registration paperwork before they are "Game Eligible" and can be entered into the scorebook.

 Players will also be required to show proof of age.
-A driver's license is the best ID to present if ID is required.

 Your players should be registered well in advance of game time.
 Players that are not registered prior to tip-off will have to wait until the beginning of the second half to play.
 Players registering after the second half has tipped off will not be allowed to play until the next game.